Tezika/TDLS/server/README.md

-This is a language server sample implementation in node
+This is a language server sample implementation in node.